 …it doesn’t f’ing matter.

 Seriously.
 You don’t need any technical skills to do this.
 All you need is the desire to move past your excuses and get started creating something great today.
 No more excuses, kay?
 You can do this!

 Note: This post does contain affiliate links, so if you use them, I’ll make a small commission at no extra cost to you.
 I’m recommending products that I personally use and love.
 This page contains my opinions and recommendations based on my own experiences and research.
 Please feel free to contact me if you have any questions.

-There are a 2 key things you should know before jumping in.
-If you need any help with these, stay tuned for some upcoming blog posts with tips and ideas.
+There are a 2 key things you should know before jumping in:

 Follow these 3 steps, and you’ll be an official blogger: